qelectrotech/qelectrotech-doc/source/users/element/collection/create_element.rst

 .. note::

     QElectroTech works according `ISO 639-1`_ norm.
-The element name languaje is defined using 2 letter code which should be used at the languaje column from the folder internal name table.
+The element name language is defined using 2 letter code which should be used at the language column from the folder internal name table.

 .. _ISO 639-1: https://www.iso.org/iso-639-language-codes.html